araf821/React-Projects/Navbar - useRef/README.md

 ### Navbar

-A very simple navbar example making use of useState, useRef, useEffect.
+A navbar example making use of useState, useRef, useEffect to deal with menu toggle animations and dynamic height-control of the drop-down menu.

-All react code and logic implemented by me.
+Most of the react code and logic implemented by me.